aelvan/Inlin-Craft/README.md

 [makes sense](http://www.yottaa.com/blog/bid/306224/Inlining-for-Performance-When-to-Let-the-Cache-Go),
 performance or workflow wise, to inline resources instead of requesting them.

+Warning
+---
-*Understand that inserting filedata in your templates, especially when passing it through Twig's raw filter, is a potential security risk.
+Understand that inserting filedata in your templates, especially when passing it through Twig's raw filter, is a potential security risk.
 And the path is relative to your document root, so the path could point to a file anywhere on your server. **Make sure you never, ever let a third party control what is inserted.**
-In case you're thinking "meh", insert this into your template:*
+In case you're thinking "meh", insert this into your template:

     {{ craft.inlin.er('/../craft/config/db.php') | raw }}